SEO Advice from Google to Help Drive Results

 How can you make good content?
 Well you are in luck Google released a list of questions you should ask yourself before posting you next content.

 - Is the content original?
 Does it contain genuine information, data, a report citing and analysis?

 - Does the content do justice to the topic of choice?
 It must answer the question to the fullest.

 - Is your content better than the top ranking content on Google?
 Does it contain information that is not obvious?

-- If the content uses other sources, does it add any additional value to the source or just copy or rewrites it.
+- If the content uses other sources, does it add any additional value to the source or just copy it?

 - Does the heading or tagline provide enough information for people to want to read the content?